1 sport 1 place: Fontainebleau, cradle of bouldering

 Conclusion

-The Fontainebleau forest is in fact much more than a climbing spot; it's a natural and cultural heritage, a place of history and adventure where the passion for climbing has been passed down from generation to generation.
+The Fontainebleau forest is in fact much more than a climbing spot; it is a natural and cultural heritage, a place of history and adventure where the passion for climbing has been passed down from generation to generation.
 Come and discover this exceptional spot just a few hours from Paris 😁

 Did we make you dream?